kavishparikh/dropwizard-helloworld/README.md

 Admin: http://localhost:8081/

------My Change to check the response from the server-----
+Kavish Parikh-----My Change to check the response from the server-----